TommanCZ/HW-Ansible-GJK/README.md

 # HW-Ansible-GJK

 This is my homework for my linux class.
-The assignment was to creat ansible yaml file with task to:
+The assignment was to create Ansible yaml file with tasks to:
-1) create new user
+1) create a new user
-2) add public ssh key to the user
+2) add a public ssh key to the user
-3) install few useful packages (Yes, sl package is fundamental)
+3) install a few useful packages (Yes, sl package is fundamental)

 I could have used my Rasp.
 Pi for the project, but I decided to do it locally (because sincerely I was to lazy to try to find it :/ ).